 For purposes of this Agreement, seniority shall accrue from the last date of full-time continuous hire of an employee in the bargaining unit.
-Annually, the City will provide a list of employees, with their name, address, last four digits of their social security number and date of hire to the Treasurer for Union and LIUNA purposes.
+Annually, the City will provide a list of employees, with their name, address, and date of hire to the Treasurer for Union and LIUNA purposes.
 The City will notify the Union of any new members of the bargaining unit.
 Bargaining unit employees shall notify the City of Bloomington and Local 362 of any address changes.